akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “I’m back.”

----

-### News for father

 Harold looked at his daughter's face—the tear tracks, the swollen eyes, the dirt from the road.
 His jaw tightened.
 “What happened?”

-She shook her head.
-“Nothing.
+---

+### News for father

+Beatrice shook her head for her father's benefit.
+“Nothing happened.
 I am well.
 The goose is well.”

 “Truly, something is amiss,” He said, without accusation.
 “Say it.”